naeayedea/keith/README.md

 ### New Commands
     echo: bot will repeat anything passed to it via the command - only for users with higher access level

 ### Improved Commands

+    help: the help command is now much nicer looking by using embeds in addition to the code block for colour.
+The most significant change is the ability to request help on specific commands which will give more in depth information such as aliases and use cases for a command e.g. ?help guess.

     guess: the number guess game now utilises the brand new channel command interface which means that users no longer have to type ?guess [guess] to have the bot evaluate their input.
 Now users can simply type their guess and keith will automatically evaluate it and respond with a success message